ivan-kleshnin/cyclejs-examples/docs/lessons-2.md

 And we also need to have a different animation preferences for arrow resets.
 We keep third `valueBeforeReset` state value just to be able to evaluate correct transition time for counter-clockwise arrow movement after main value was resetted.

-`Observable.interval` counts forever but there is no sense in broadcasting repeating values.<br/>
-There is a very convenient operator `distinctUntilChanged` which can help with this issue.
-It cuts consequent repeating items keeping outer layers unaware of inner buzz.

 ## 2.10: Menu Stateless